Visorask/sarotate/README.md

 13. `sudo systemctl start SARotate.service`

-14. If you would like to check that it is running working correctly run: `sudo service SARotate status`
+14. If you would like to check that it is running working correctly run: `sudo service sarotate status`